 This guide shows how to facilitate strategy workshops when participants have fundamentally different mental models of what 'strategy' means.
 It includes pre-workshop diagnostics and flexible frameworks.

-The proliferation of academic and consulting frameworks over the past 30 years hasn't helped.
-From Porter's Five Forces to Blue Ocean Strategy to Jobs-to-be-Done theory, teams exposed to different frameworks bring fundamentally incompatible mental models to planning sessions.
-According to a 2022 survey by Strategy& consulting firm, 67% of executives say their company's strategy is not well understood throughout the organization.
+The explosion of frameworks over the past decades—from Porter’s Five Forces to Blue Ocean Strategy—adds to the chaos.
+Teams familiar with different models often clash in planning sessions.
+According to a 2022 Strategy& survey, many executives admit their company’s strategy is misunderstood throughout their organization.

-Consider a mid-sized SaaS company that brought their leadership team together for a strategy offsite.
-The CTO presented a technical architecture roadmap, the CMO discussed market positioning, and the CFO focused on unit economics.
-After two hours, the CEO realized they had been talking past each other—each leader was using the word 'strategy' to describe entirely different planning horizons and concerns.
-The workshop stalled until they agreed to define strategy specifically as their approach to market differentiation and competitive advantage.
+Take a mid-sized SaaS company’s offsite.
+The CTO talked tech architecture, the CMO discussed market positioning, and the CFO focused on unit economics.
+They were talking past each other until they agreed to define strategy in terms of market differentiation and competitive advantage.

 Pre-Workshop Diagnostic: Mapping Mental Models

-The most important work happens before the workshop begins — including how you structure your kickoff workshop to surface strategic misalignment before it derails the session.
-Pre-workshop diagnostics reveal the mental model landscape and allow you to design sessions that bridge rather than ignore fundamental differences.
+The real work starts before the workshop.
+How you set up your kickoff workshop can surface misalignments before they wreck your session.
+Pre-workshop diagnostics lay out the mental model landscape, helping you design sessions that bridge rather than ignore differences.

-Conducting 15-minute one-on-one interviews with key stakeholders provides even deeper context.
-Ask about their strategy education background, previous workshop experiences, and specific concerns about the upcoming session.
-These conversations surface potential conflict points and help you design appropriate bridging exercises.
+Short one-on-one interviews with key stakeholders can also provide context.
+Ask about their strategy background, past workshop experiences, and concerns.
+These chats highlight potential conflicts and help shape bridging exercises.

-Create a stakeholder map that identifies not just organizational roles but also strategic orientations.
-Label participants as Planners, Tacticians, Visionaries, or Analysts based on their natural inclinations.
-This map allows you to anticipate which frameworks will resonate with different groups and prepare translation mechanisms.
+Create a stakeholder map that considers not just roles but strategic orientations.
+Label people as Planners, Tacticians, Visionaries, or Analysts.
+This helps predict which frameworks will resonate and plan translation mechanisms.

-A study in the Journal of Applied Behavioral Science found that understanding participant mental models before collaborative sessions reduces meeting time by an average of 35% while improving output quality.
-That's a compelling return on investment for a few hours of diagnostic work.
+The Journal of Applied Behavioral Science published findings that understanding mental models before meetings cuts time by a third while boosting quality.
+That’s a good return for a small upfront investment.

 Common Strategy Mental Models to Navigate

-Understanding the major schools of strategic thought helps you recognize and bridge different perspectives during facilitation.
+Recognizing major strategic schools of thought helps bridge perspectives during facilitation.

 The Planning School

-This view sees strategy as a deliberate, analytical process focused on long-term goals, SWOT analyses, and formal plans.
-Participants from this school expect structured frameworks, data-driven decisions, and clear timelines.
-They may resist emergent or adaptive approaches as insufficiently rigorous.
-When someone asks for a "strategic plan," they're likely operating from this mental model.
+This mindset views strategy as a structured process targeting long-term goals, supporting data, and clear plans.
+Participants from this school prefer structured frameworks and can resist adaptive approaches.
+If someone asks for a "strategic plan," they’re likely in this camp.

 The Positioning School

-Popularized by Michael Porter, this approach sees strategy as choosing a defensible competitive position.
-These participants want to discuss customers, competitors, and market dynamics rather than internal capabilities or vision statements.
-They focus on differentiation, competitive advantage, and market analysis.
-When someone says "we need a strategy to win in the market," they're thinking about positioning.
+Made famous by Michael Porter, this approach focuses on competitive positioning.
+These folks want to discuss markets and competitors, not internal capabilities.
+They focus on differentiation.
+When someone says they want a strategy to win in the market, they’re thinking positioning.

 The Resource-Based View